acl2017/acl2017.github.io/_pages/home.md

 <h2>News</h2>

-**July 10, 2017**.
+**July 13, 2017**.
 The ACL program is now [available](/program).
 For the first time, it allows attendees to choose the sessions (and individual papers and posters) they want to attend and generate a PDF of their customized schedule!
 {: .notice--info}

-**June 23, 2017**.
-All hotel rooms offering ACL special rates are now SOLD OUT for both [regular](/participants#regular-accommodation) &amp; [student](/participants#student-accommodation) attendees.
-{: .notice}

-**June 2, 2017**.
-Thanks to the support of the Don and Betty Walker Scholarship, limited funding is available for supporting student travel, registration and accommodation.
-Please apply [here](https://goo.gl/forms/2tQIbWzpwsniDSdK2) by June 20th.
-Decisions will be announced on June 23rd.
-Direct all questions to the [Student Research Workshop organizers](mailto:acl-srw-2017@googlegroups.com).
+**July 13, 2017**.
+T We encourage you to bring your family to ACL!
+This year, we are offering on-site professional childcare at the conference hotel through KiddieCorp.
+The subsidized cost is $10 USD per hour (or $5 USD per hour for students who are parents).
+You can [sign up in advance](https://form.jotform.com/KiddieCorp/ACLKids).
+Drop-ins are also welcome (space permitting).
+The [social event](/participants#social-event) for this year is a family-friendly evening at the Vancouver Aquarium Marine Science Center.
-{: .notice}
+{: .notice--info}

-**April 24, 2017**.
-ACL will be offering [on-site childcare](/participants#on-site-childcare) at the conference hotel.
-It will be provided by a professional childcare service, KiddieCorp, and partially subsidized by ACL.
-The cost will be $10.00 USD per hour for general registrants and $5.00 USD per hour for student registrants.
-Availability is limited.
-Please sign up using [this form from KiddieCorp](https://form.jotform.com/KiddieCorp/ACLKids).
+**July 12, 2017**.
+Information for oral presentations and posters is now [posted](/participants#presenter-information).
-{: .notice}
+{: .notice--info}

 <h2>Welcome!</h2>